Samland-Gov/website-v3/content/guides/government/what-is-samland.md

 ## Introduction

 Samland is a virtual micronation that has existed since 2017.
-Its primary virtual presence is manifested within a Minecraft world hosted on the Miners Online server.
+Its primary presence is within a Minecraft world hosted on the Miners Online server.

-A characteristic of Samland is that the Minecraft world is reset from time to time, when the current iteration presents significant challenges or when a fresh start is needed to explore new concepts.
+Samland has adapted and evolved through several Minecraft world resets, demonstrating its resilience and the enduring commitment of its citizens.
+Each iteration allows for refinement of its systems and infrastructure.

-Beyond being an experiment in virtual world persistence, a core objective of Samland is to attempt to replicate aspects of real-world government structures and functions within the unique context of Minecraft.
+Samland replicates aspects of real-world government structures and functions within the unique context of Minecraft.

-This unique setup means Samland is an ongoing experiment in virtual world adaptation and simulated governance, rather than a traditional online community or political entity.

 ## What is a Micronation?